 In installation form, at Woods-Gerry gallery in Providence:

-Some writing on the piece, by Victoria Haynes:
+Writing by Victoria Haynes:

 I open the packet with emails.
 I hope Eliza approaches this email exchange, with unknown strangers, with as much trepidation as I do!